chell-dev/uwu.kt/README.md

 It's not super fast or anything special like that I was just bored

-Yoinked the transforms from [this repo](https://github.com/Daniel-Liu-c0deb0t/uwu)
+Yoinked the transformations from [this repo](https://github.com/Daniel-Liu-c0deb0t/uwu)

 ## Usage
 1. Compile: `kotlinc uwu.kt`